Spirogyra (band): Final tour (1974)

-Breakup and Reunions
+Breakup and reunions

 The band dissolved in 1974, when Martin Cockerham moved to Ireland.
 Cockerham lived abroad for many years, with stints in Ireland, India, Bali, California, and Hawai'i.

 After the breakup, Barbara Gaskin spent three years travelling in Asia, spending time in Japan, Java, Bali, and India, singing professionally and teaching English.

 In 1981, Gaskin formed a duo with Dave Stewart, whom she had known from her time recording with Egg and Hatfield and the North in the early 1970s.
 The duo had a number one single that year in the UK with a cover version of the song "It's My Party".
 Subsequent singles "Busy Doing Nothing" (1983), and "The Locomotion" (1986) also entered the UK Singles Chart.
 Seven albums followed, released on the duo's own Broken Records label.
 Gaskin and Stewart continue to work together and occasionally play live concerts.

 In the decades after the band's breakup, each of their three albums was rereleased on CD.
 Cockerham recalled that they sold better in this format than they ever had on vinyl.
 In 2000, Burn the Bridges was released, showcasing the band's original demos which had been recorded prior to St. Radigunds.
 2005 saw the release of A Canterbury Tale, which included the band's three studio albums, their "I Hear You're Going Somewhere (Joe Really)" single, and several outtake recordings.

 In 2006, Cockerham returned to England.
 He began to privately issue new editions of old Spirogyra material and some previously unreleased work.
 He had reunited with Mark Francis using their original Spirogyra name, and from 2004 to 2006 they recorded a new album which was released on CD in 2009, entitled Children's Earth.
 This was the first Spirogyra release to not feature Barbara Gaskin.
 At the same time another new album called Rainbow Empire, while officially a Martin Cockerham solo release, featured the same collaborations and is musically cognate.

 On 6 June 2010, Spirogyra reunited for "A Psychedelic evening with Spirogyra" at The Union Chapel Islington, hosted by Ron Brand and Tiffany Vivienne Brown of Ron Brand Management.

 The duo of Cockerham and Francis, with several colleagues, combined for another Spirogyra album in 2011, calling it Spirogyra 5.
 This album reunited Cockerham and the trumpeter Henry Lowther, who had earlier contributed to the Bells, Boots and Shambles album.

-Martin Cockerham, who was born in 1950, died on 5 April 2018, signaling a permanent end to the group.
+Martin Cockerham, who was born Martin Neil Cockerham, 27 August 1950, Ottley, West Yorkshire, died on 5 April 2018, Thailand, signaling a permanent end to the group.